PiNet/PiNet.github.io/articles/plugins/pinet-screens.md

 The permissions required include:
 - Read/write permission to the `/home/shared/screens` folder.
 - (Group level only to pinetscreen) read/write permission to `/opt/ltsp/armhf/etc/lts.conf` file.

+{% include info.html title="Info" message="PiNet Screens was commissioned by Decora Blind Systems Ltd and permission has been agreed to allow the application to be released open source under the MIT License."%}